 Depression and Mental Health Conditions

-Depression is an illness that causes you to feel sad, lose interest in activities that you’ve always enjoyed, withdraw from others and have little energy.
+Depression is an illness that causes you to feel sad, lose interest in activities that you used to enjoy, withdraw from others, and have little energy.
 It’s different from normal feelings of sadness, grief or low energy.
-Depression can also cause people to feel hopeless about the future and even think about suicide.
+Depression can also cause people to feel hopeless about the future and to even think about suicide.

 If you think you may be depressed, tell your doctor.
-Treatment can help you enjoy life again.
-The sooner you get treatment, the sooner you will feel better.1
+Treatment can help you enjoy life again.1

 Mental Health Condition-Specific Information and Resources